 If your dog is sneezing after having been in a field or brushy area, there’s a good chance that they have inhaled some of the plants growing there.
 In this case, you should get your dog to a veterinarian soon.

 You know the feeling when you have a really bad cold or sinus infection and all that pressure in your face makes your teeth hurt?

-Of course, your dog is gorgeous and perfect just the way he is, and we would never suggest otherwise.
-But if he’s just ever so slightly pleasantly plump and the tiniest bit overweight, the extra weight can cause pressure on his airways and make him sneeze more often.
+Of course, your dog is gorgeous and perfect just the way they are, and we would never suggest otherwise.
+But if they’re just ever so slightly pleasantly plump and the tiniest bit overweight, the extra weight can cause pressure on their airways and make them sneeze more often.